 Copperas Falls Trail (Copperas Creek Falls Trail): This is an unofficial trail near Osborne Bend Trial, and is a little tricky to follow.
 If you can see Copperas Creek or the creek bed, you are headed in the right direction.
 This hike is just shy of four miles round trip and doesn’t have a whole lot of elevation gain, but you will have to climb over some trees, and even large rocks depending on which route you take.
 When you first start off on the trail, it will split off into two.
 Following the trail on the right will give you a faster and easier route to the falls.
 We followed to the left.
 It was probably more scenic, but we had to climb over boulders the size of cars, and I have cuts and bruises.
 From here, the trial has multiple creek crossings, so be aware that your feet might get wet.
-In general, I would not recommend hiking this trail.
-You can see other, more impressive falls without scraping yourself up as much.
 If you are going to go, I would recommend going earlier than May or after a big rain—the falls were more of a trickle than falls by the time we got there.

 The other thing about Copperas Falls is that there was a lot of trash lining the hike.
 I was able to get some of it, but I’m sure there will be more if you get the chance to visit, so bring a trash bag to collect as you go!
 It can seem like a pain to pick up after someone else, but if not you, who else will do it?
 Besides, there is no better way to appreciate nature than to leave a place better than you found it.